Aspendale, Victoria: History

 Many of the street names acknowledge the area's coastal and nautical heritage; e.g. 'Foam', 'Longbeach', 'Dolphin', 'Captain', 'Gale' and 'Anchor'.
 Other street names are Aboriginal, e.g. 'Yallambee,' 'Iluka,' 'Tarlee,' 'Nirringa' and 'Cooinda.'
 Other streets were named after racehorses, e.g. 'Marabou,' 'Lincoln' and 'Gothic.'

 Aspendale Life Saving Club has a long proud history beginning in 1926 and is currently being rebuilt courtesy of state funding.

 Aspendale Post Office opened on 16 December 1908.
 Aspendale railway station opened in April 1891 as Aspendale Park Race-Course, and was renamed Aspendale in 1905.

 During the late 1950s the Catholic population of Aspendale sought to celebrate Mass locally, initially at Martin’s Dance Hall opposite Aspendale Station.
 When the hall was sold, Mass was celebrated in the old Scout Hall at Regents Park.
 In 1961 the current Catholic school and church site was purchased, with the school opening in 1965.

+Climate

+Aspendale possesses an oceanic climate (Köppen: Cfb).
+The town experiences warm summers and cool winters.
+Average maxima vary from 25.5 C in February to 13.2 C in July, while average minima fluctuate between 14.4 C in February and 5.9 C in July.
+Precipitation is moderate, averaging 703.5 mm per annum.
+However, rainfall is quite frequent (particularly in winter), as it is spread across 140.4 precipitation days.
+The town is not sunny, experiencing 120.0 cloudy days and only 34.5 clear days per annum.
+Extreme temperatures have ranged from 43.1 C on 24 January 1982 to -3.9 C on 16 June 1969.